caiiiycuk/js-dos/README.md

 * `wdosbox.js` - default variant.
 This version compiled with latest emscripten and in theory should work best.
 * `wdosbox-emterp.js` - This version compiled with legacy fastcomp backend, can be useful in rare cases (e.g. if you have problem with default version).
 * `wdosbox-nosync.js` - Fastest possible version, but limited.
 You can't run console programs/shell emulation using it.
+* `dosbox.js` - same as wdosbox.js but compiled as javascript (not wasm)
+* `dosbox-emterp.js` - same as wdosbox-emterp.js but javascript (not wasm)
+* `dosbox-nosync.js` - same as wdosbox-nosync.js but javascript (not wasm)

+Take in account even if you use wasm version of dosbox it will be automatically fallbacked by javascript version if wasm can't start

 ```javascript
     Dos(canvas, { wdosboxUrl: "/wdosbox-nosync.js" }).ready(...);